The Ultimate Glossary of Drug Regulatory Terms for Canada

 The pharmaceutical industry is complex.
 The terms, expressions, abbreviations and industry vernacular are also as complex and confusing.
-We have attempted to put some order within this process by providing a glossary of the most common abbreviations and terms used in the industry.
+We have attempted to put some order within this process by providing what we call the ultimate glossary of the most common abbreviations and terms used in the drug regulatory industry in Canada.

-A Notification sent to Health Canada annually, before October, by a drug sponsor/manufacturer, confirming that all information previously supplied with regard to that drug is correct, in order to comply with section C.01.014.5 of the Food and Drug Regulations.
+Annual Drug Notification is a notification sent to Health Canada annually, before October, by a drug sponsor/manufacturer, confirming that all information previously supplied with regard to that drug is correct, in order to comply with section C.01.014.5 of the Food and Drug Regulations.
 The Annual Drug Notification Form (ADNF) is available to assist manufacturers in complying with the said regulations.

 Canadian regulatory authority of biological drugs (products made from living sources) and radiopharmaceuticals (drugs that have radioactivity) for human use in Canada.
 It is one of Health Product and Food Branch Directorates.
 Before giving permission to sell these therapies, the directorate must see scientific evidence of it’s safety, effectiveness, and quality, as required by the Food and Drugs Act and Regulations.

-CADTH – Canadian Agency for Drugs and Technologies in Health
+What is Canadian Agency for Drugs and Technologies in Health – CADTH?

 An independent, not-for-profit organization responsible for providing health care decision-makers with objective evidence to help make informed decisions about the optimal use of health technologies, including: drugs, diagnostic tests, medical, dental, and surgical devices and procedures.
 In addition to evidence, we also provide advice, recommendations, and tools.